How to serve on or chair a committee

 Your responsibilities as committee chair don’t end when the meeting is adjourned.
 Schedule time after the meeting to send out necessary communications and make plans for the next meeting.
 Be sure to:

-• Schedule the next meeting and send out a calendar invitation, including location or zoom link.
+• Schedule the next meeting and send out a calendar invitation, including location.

 • Send a recap email to the committee reminding members of any tasks that need to be completed by the next meeting.